zC4sTr0/desafio-qrcapital/README.md

 #### Fluent english writing/reading skills

+I have years of experience working with teams in asynchronous chats.
-I write the challenge using english-only to show my many-years experience on creating software and documentatios in english language so anyone can contribute and do maintenance.
+The main language of the challenge is english-only to show my experience on creating software and documentations in english language so anyone can contribute and do maintenance.

+#### Automated test coverage and Test-driven Development

+This program was made using TDD methodology and I used Jest to create the tests.

 #### PostgreSQL and using database from a nodeJS server